oracle-samples/oracle-functions-samples/samples/oci-load-file-into-adw-python/README.md

 ## Create or Update IAM Policies
 Create a new policy that allows the dynamic group to manage objects in your two buckets.

+Also, create a policy to allow the Object Storage service in the region to manage object-family in tenancy.
+This policy is needed to copy/move objects from the input-bucket to the processed-bucket.
+If you miss this policy, you will see this error message when you run the function: `Permissions granted to the object storage service principal to this bucket are insufficient`.
+For more information, see [Object Storage - Service Permissions](https://docs.oracle.com/en-us/iaas/Content/Object/Tasks/copyingobjects.htm#Service).

 ![user input icon](./images/userinput.png)